 Steps To Start Your Own LLC in Oregon

-Step 1: Name the LLC
+Name Your LLC

-Also, note that your LLC name must include one of the following terms, phrases, or abbreviations:
+First, your business name must differ from all other business names on record with the Secretary of State.
+Also, note that your LLC name must include one of the following designators or abbreviations:

 - Limited Liability Company